OAGi/Score/docs/user_guide/index.rst

 in the BIE as described in `Basic BIE extension <#bie-extension-fundamentals>`__.
 This option is available only to the current owner of the UEGACC.
 The other way is by the Core Component page.
-In this case, the user clicks the “View/Edit Core Component” menu item under the “Core Component” menu (see `How to Search and Filter for a Core
+In this case, the user clicks the "View/Edit Core Component" menu item under the "Core Component" menu (see `How to Search and Filter for a Core
 Component <#how-to-search-and-filter-for-a-core-component>`__ and see `BIE extension fundamental <#bie-extension-fundamentals>`__ for the